 Visitors almost universally report that they like the country and find its people hospitable and extremely friendly.
 The country is home to over 40 tribes and languages within its borders each with a unique cultural practices, music, dance and food.
 In instances where the food is similar, it is sometimes prepared differently and have certain different flavors and rituals.
 There are different kingdoms currently existing but with no political powers, namely Buganda, Bunyoro, Tooro, Busoga, and the defunct Ankole Kingdom.
 In some areas there are chief dorms as opposed to Kingdoms.

 Indeed Uganda has everything to offer on your adventure holiday and since you made that choice to experience the pearl of Africa, you won’t regret.
 Here we go…

-One unique experience adapted and thanked for you.
+One unique experience adapted and exclusive for you.

 -We strongly advice, that when you start to plan your Uganda Primates Experience, you take a travel consultation with a doctor for information about vaccinations, etc. (The World Health Organisation recommends the following vaccinations for South Africa: hepatitis A, hepatitis B, typhoid, cholera, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza)

--The link under shows you the requirements for traveling with children to Uganda.
+-One link on the bottom of the page will inform you about the requirements for traveling with children to Uganda.